CAMDgraz/intro_programming/README.md

 # 1. Linux environement, bash and HPC

 ## 1.1.
 Installation and previous requirements
-We have prepared a virtual machine with Debian for the course to be used on the laptops of the PC Pool.
+We have prepared a virtual machine with Debian for the course to be used on the laptops of the Pc Pool.
 We will cover the following topics:

 ## 1.2.
 Content